Dane-Dawson/json-server-practice/README.md

 }
 ```
 Notice the naming convetion above.👆

-If your key is pointing to an array (which means it's a collection; it's not *one* thing, it's an array of *many* things) that your name is pluralized.
+If your key is pointing to an array (which means it's a collection; it's not *one* thing👦, it's an array of *many* things👨‍👩‍👧‍👦) that your name is pluralized.
 Also note you *can* store a single object instead of a collection, if your project calls for it.

+🙋‍♂️❓🙋‍♂️
-Why go through all the hassel of all this work, when we could just copy that same object into our working file and save it as a variable?
+>Why go through all the hassel of all this work, when we could just copy that same object into our working file and save it as a variable?
 Great question!
+Let's boot up our server and see what it can do!

+---

 ## ⚡️⚡️ IT LIVES ⚡️⚡️!
 (Taking our server live!)